ps4gentoo/mira-project/README.md

-# Mira Project - PlayStation 4 Homebrew Tools
+# Mira Project - PlayStation 4 Homebrew Tool

 The Mira Project is a set of tools that grants you more power and control over your jailbroken Playstation 4.
 It is the result of all the hard work by the OpenOrbis team.